MrPowers/cali/README.md

 In the Terminal > Profiles > Text tab, set the color theme to Novel and the font to 16 pt.
 You need to click the "Default" button in the bottom left to save these settings.

+To open the window in full screen mode, go to Window => Window Size => set rows & columns to 1,000.

 [prezto](https://github.com/sorin-ionescu/prezto) provides great default ZSH setups.

-[fig](https://fig.io/) another great tool that gives you a ton of great command line functionality out of the box.
+[fig](https://fig.io/) gives you amazing command line functionality out of the box.

 # Chrome setup

 Install [Vimium](https://chrome.google.com/webstore/detail/vimium/dbepggeogbaibhgnhhndojpepiihcmeb?hl=en).

 ## Text Editors

+If you only develop in a single language and environment, you may only need one text editor.
+If you develop in multiple languages, it can be useful to have multiple text editors.
+Certain editors are quite good for particular languages (e.g. IntelliJ is great for Scala).

 ### VS Code